 Of course, Oswald did not receive even the benefit of an unfair trial.
 The suspect received no trial whatsoever and was instead convicted in the court of public opinion based on government propaganda disseminated by a relentless disinformation campaign.
 In the words of FBI Director J. Edgar Hoover on the evening of the assassination, “The thing I am concerned about, and so is Mr. Katzenbach (Deputy U.S. Attorney General), is having something issued so we can convince the public that Oswald is the real assassin."
 (McBride, p.
 142)

 That “thing” mentioned by Hoover would eventually, of course, be the pre-determined, hastily prepared whitewash known as the Warren Report … with the so-called “magic” bullet as its centerpiece.

-The four crucial witnesses against Oswald in the fatal Tippit incident would be William Scoggins, Ted Callaway, Helen Markham, and—belatedly—Jack Ray Tatum.
+The four crucial witnesses against Oswald in the fatal Tippit incident would be William Scoggins, Ted Calloway, Helen Markham, and—belatedly—Jack Ray Tatum.

 Taxi Driver Bill Scoggins